-Course Title Level 2 Media Studies Level 2 Music Level 2 Photography Entry Students must have a sound understanding of English and good results in this subject.
-It is recommended they have completed Level 1 Media Studies.
-14 credits in Level 1 Music or approval from HELA if Level 1 music was not taken.
-Pre-requisite Level 1 English.
-Level 1 credit attainment will be considered if the class becomes over subscribed.
-Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 Assessment By Achievement Standards 19 credits internally assessed 4 credits externally assessed Each student completes an individual programme which consists of a combination of Achievement standards and Unit Standards.
-By Achievement Standards 8-12 credits internally assessed 12 credits externally assessed Content The course involves the design and production of a media product (short film or radio show) through the study of genre, for a target audience.
-Students analyse media texts and write a media portfolio.
-Demonstrate understanding of narrative in media text Demonstrate understanding of representation in the media Demonstrate understanding of an aspect of media genre Produce a design and plan for a developed media product, using a range of conventions Write developed media text for a specific target audience Complete a develop media product from a design and plan a range of media conventions Perform to an audience as an individual and in a group Devise an arrangement for an ensemble Develop aural skills Study music scores Use drawing methods to apply knowledge of conventions appropriate to photography Develop ideas in a related series of drawings appropriate to established photography practice Demonstrate an understanding of methods and ideas for established practice appropriate to photography Produce a systematic body of work that shows understanding of art making conventions and ideas within photography Contact Mrs T. Christie Mr A. Blake Mrs R. Clist
+Course Title Level 2 Music Level 2 Photography Level 2 Physical Education Entry 14 credits in Level 1 Music or approval from HoD if Level 1 Music was not taken.
+Prerequisite Level 1 English.
+Level 1 credit attainment will be considered if the class becomes oversubscribed.
+14 credits at Level 1 or HoD approval.
+Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 Assessment Each student completes an individual programme which consists of a combination of Achievement Standards and Unit Standards.
+By Achievement Standards • 8 credits internally assessed • 12 credits externally assessed By Achievement Standards • 19 credits internally assessed Content Perform to an audience as an individual and in a group Develop aural skills Study music scores Compose original music Use drawing methods to apply knowledge of conventions appropriate to photography Develop ideas in a related series of drawings appropriate to established photography practice Demonstrate an understanding of methods and ideas for established practice appropriate to photography Produce a systematic body of work that shows understanding of art making conventions and ideas within photography This course is ideal for students wanting a career in the following but not limited to: artist, photographer, promotional advertising, journalist, director, editor, film/television camera operator.
+Methods and principles of training Functional anatomy and biomechanics Skill learning and psychological skills Safe practice in outdoor activity Leadership skills in groups and teams Contact Mr J. Stevenson Mrs R. Barclay-Clist Mr B. Alison

-Course Title Level 2 Physical Education Level 2 Physics Level 2 Primary Industries Trade Academy Level 2 Entry 14 credits at Level 1 or HELA approval.
-Achieved or better in at least 4 Level 1 Science Standards, 2 or more in Physics.
-Student can apply or be invited to join this class after a successful completion of Level 1 Primary Industries Academy or by showing a keen interest in working in the primary industry sector.
+Course Title Level 2 Physics Level 2 Primary Industries Trade Academy Level 2 Sports Leadership Entry Achieved or better in at least 4 Level 1 Science Standards.
+Students can apply or be invited to join this class after successful completion of Level 1 Primary Industries or by showing a keen interest in working in the primary industry sector.
 Students need to be able to work sensibly and safely in practical situations in the garden or in work situations.
-Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 Assessment By Achievement Standards 19 credits internally assessed By Achievement Standards 7 credits internally assessed 16 credits externally assessed By Unit Standards ● 40 credits internally assessed Content Methods and principles of training Functional anatomy and biomechanics Skill learning and psychological skills Safe practice in outdoor activity Leadership skills in groups and teams Practical physics - experimental techniques Waves, light and optics Forces and motion Electricity and electromagnetism Nuclear Physics Students will have the opportunity to develop practical skills and knowledge through work experience and a classroom programme that will be partly designed around their career choice.
+HoD approval.
+Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 & 3 Assessment By Achievement Standards 6 or 7 credits internally assessed 12 credits externally assessed By Unit Standards • 40 credits internally assessed By Unit Standards • 23 credits internally assessed Content Practical physics - experimental techniques or physics in a selected context mechanics Electricity and electromagnetism Atomic and nuclear physics Students will have the opportunity to develop practical skills and knowledge through work experience and a classroom programme that will be partly designed around their career choice.
 Students can spend up to 2 days a week in the work place where they will be expected to gain on the job credits.
 They can try more than 1 workplace.
-This programme will contain at least 40 credits at level 2.
-The aim is to achieve the Certificate Level 2 in any of the following options - Horticulture/Dairy Farming/Equine/Livestock Farming Contact Mr B. Alison Mr A. Thomas Mr M. Troost
+This programme will contain at least 40 credits at Level 2.
+The aim is to achieve the Level 2 Certificate in any of the following options: Horticulture/Dairy Farming/Equine/Livestock Farming.
+Adventure base learning Planning a recreation activity Planning and organisation Coaching Exercise prescription in resistance training Contact Mr A. Haines Mr M. Troost Mr B. Alison